crcx/retroforth/literate/RetroForth.md

 ## Strings

-And now for strings.
 Traditional Forth systems have a messy mix of strings.
 You have counted strings, address/length pairs, and sometimes other forms.

 Retro uses zero terminated strings.
-I know that counted strings are better in many ways, but I've used these for years and they are a workable approach.
+Counted strings are better in many ways, but I've used these for years and they are a workable approach.
+(Though caution in needed to avoid buffer overflow).

 Temporary strings are allocated in a circular pool (`STRINGS`).
 This space can be altered as needed by adjusting these